National Geographic Channel Analysis

 Source: The Nielsen Company's National Television Audience Sample

-In 2012, Nat Geo made it clear that they are expanding their brand and reach when it comes to factual content.
-This has paid off well for the network, whose scheduling strategy changes and programming choices have led to strong year-to-year growth.
-January 2013 saw the premiere of several new series in the primetime lineup, and while overall audiences were down compared to January 2012, numbers were up in the male demos - the audience that Nat Geo is targeting.
+December 2012 was no exception.
+Overall, ratings were up 17% compared to December 2012, and number are up across the younger demographics as well.
+Nearly every night of the week saw year-to-year growth.
+Most of the top telecasts for Nat Geo in December 2012 focused on the Mayan end-of-the-world predictions.
+Thankfully, that didn't happen, and Nat Geo has much more to forward to in 2013.

-Monday nights in January saw a 30% growth in overall household viewers compared to last year, paired with strong gains among the male demographics.
-Overall, the night performed above average, thanks to new episodes of ALASKA STATE TROOPERS, which was also the top performing show of January's primetime lineup.
+Monday nights in December saw a 30% growth in overall household viewers compared to last year, paired with strong gains among key younger demographics.
+The night was just about average, but gains were due to strong performances of doomsday special MAYAN APOCALYPSE 2012, which also was the #3 program in overall ratings for the month.

-DIGGERS premiered on New Year's day to solid, above-average numbers, boosting Tuesday nights up 17% from a year ago, and 8% from last month in overall viewers.
-The series grew its audience throughout the month, though numbers dipped a bit toward the end of January.
-DOOMSDAY PREPPERS still pulls in above average numbers, though the series was down slightly compared to December's scores.
+Tuesday nights in December were up 65% in overall viewers compared to December 2011.
+Series DOOMSDAY PREPPERS continues to score well.
+A Christmas marathon of BRAIN GAMES scored above average as well.

-Wednesday nights were down 12% compared to last year, and 6% from December.
-The night saw the premiere of two new series toward the end of the month, LORDS OF WAR in the 9pm and 9:30pm slots, and HIGHWAY THRU HELL (which replaced the similarly-titled HELL ON THE HIGHWAY) at 10pm.
-Both shows in their premieres failed to hit average.
+Wednesday night's 33% year-to-year growth was fueled by solid numbers from BORDER WARS.
+HELL ON THE HIGHWAY fluctuated throughout the month, following its premiere in November.

 2013 will undoubtedly be an exciting year for Nat Geo, as they work to invade more of Discovery's and History's space with new series and specials.
 We expect more character-driven, male-skewing programming to hit the lineup as well as more high-profile specials.